HTTP status codes: Full list and explanations

 103 Early Hints

-This status code is used with the Link header to allow the browser to preload resources while the server is preparing a response.
+This response code allows the browser to preload resources using the Link header while the server prepares the final response.

 200 OK

 This status code indicates that the request has succeeded.
-However, the actual meaning of the response depends on the request method used – GET, HEAD, POST, PUT, DELETE, OPTIONS, and TRACE.
+However, the actual meaning of this response depends on the request method used (GET, HEAD, POST, PUT, DELETE, OPTIONS, or TRACE).
+We’ll dive into all the HTTP methods later in the article.

 201 Created